 Hydraulic lime contains the same damaging chemicals as cement.

-We only use god quality Natural Hydraulic Lime (NHL), which we know not to contain any sort of potentially damaging components.
+We only use good quality Natural Hydraulic Lime (NHL) or air lime from Buxton, which we know not to contain any sort of potentially damaging components.
 Lime from our suppliers quarries has been used on historic buildings since Roman times without problems.
 The chemical composition of Natural hydraulic limes makes the problems associated with cement impossible.

 Just gauge normal lime with cement